University of the Cumberlands: Academics

+University of the Cumberlands is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, master's, and doctoral degrees.
 The university is divided into four colleges: Cumberland College (the university's undergraduate school), the Hutton School of Business/Management, the Hutton Center for Leadership Studies, and the Graduate/Professional Education program.

-University of the Cumberlands is accredited by the Commission of Colleges of the Southern Association of Colleges and Schools to award baccalaureate, master's, and doctoral degrees.

 Undergraduate programs

-Cumberlands offers approximately 45 major undergraduate programs of study, as well as a variety of minor programs.
+Cumberlands offers approximately 45 major undergraduate programs as well as a variety of minor programs.
 UC recently began offering majors in Journalism and Public Relations, Criminal Justice, and Spanish.

-Cumberlands offers 12 academic national honor societies for students in several majors.
+It also offers 12 academic national honor societies for students in several majors.

 Graduate programs

 The university offers several master's degrees, including programs in Education (MAEd), Psychology (MAPC), Business Administration (MBA), Physician Assistant Studies (MSPA), and Christian Studies (MACS), as well as an Educational Specialist program.
-It also offers several PhD programs, as well as an EdD program.
+It also offers several PhD programs, as well as an EdD and a DBA program.